pterodactyl/documentation/project/terms.md

 **Server** — In this case, a server refers to a running instance that is created by the panel.
 These servers are created on nodes, and you can have multiple servers per node.

+**Docker Image**  — A Docker image contains everything needed to run a containerized application. (e.g. Java for a Minecraft Server).

 **Container** — Each server will be running inside an isolated container to enforce hardware limitations (such as CPU and RAM) and avoid any interference between servers on one node.
 These are created by Docker.